The difference between Ballast and non Ballast coils.

 • Voltage at Coil: Normally runs at 6 to 9 volts during engine operation.

-• Starting Boost: During startup, the ballast resistor is bypassed so the coil gets a full 12 volts from the battery to help with cold starts and ensure a strong spark.
+• Starting Boost: During startup, the ballast resistor is bypassed so the coil gets a full 12 volts to help with cold starts.

-• Common In: Fords from the 1968 on many Triumph models and in commpon use from the early 1880's
+• Common In: Fords from 1968, many Triumph models, and widely used from the early 1980s.

 🔍 How to Tell the Difference: